SteveLeve/intel-gpu-llm-inference/README.md

 ## 🙏 Acknowledgments

+- **Ollama** for creating the simplest LLM inference tool
-- Intel for OpenVINO toolkit and GPU drivers
+- **Intel** for OpenVINO toolkit and GPU drivers
-- Hugging Face for model hosting and tools
+- **Hugging Face** for model hosting and optimization tools
-- OpenVINO community for documentation and support
+- **OpenVINO community** for documentation and support

 ---

-**Note**: This is a community project.
-For production use, refer to official Intel and OpenVINO documentation.
+## 📝 Project Summary

+This toolkit demonstrates that **Intel GPU acceleration isn't always necessary** for local LLM inference.
+Based on comprehensive testing:

+- **For most users**: Ollama on CPU is the best choice (simple + fast)
+- **For maximum Mistral 7B speed**: OpenVINO CPU is worth the setup (1.6x faster)
+- **For Intel Iris Xe integrated GPUs**: Skip GPU setup entirely (no performance benefit)

+The project provides tools to test and validate these findings on your own hardware, as results may vary with different Intel GPU generations.

+**Note**: This is a community project with honest, evidence-based recommendations.
+Results are specific to tested hardware (Intel Core i7-1185G7 + Iris Xe).
+For production deployments or different hardware, conduct your own benchmarks using the included tools.